 It recently came to its last few drops and my skin hasn’t changed much since I stopped the usage.
 A little more black heads, but nothing extreme.
 However, I’m still using the Clear Daily Skin Clearing Treatment Azelaic Acid which has some Salicylic Acid in it.

 But another positive is that it seem to help prevent new scar (but not old scars!), but it could of course be something else, like the niacinamide, the retinol, the vitamin C, and so on…

 I still don’t know what to think of this product.
-It does one thing, but also seem to irritate certain pimples or just not do enough.
-I get mixed feelings as this exfoliator makes me feel depended on it in a sense that I want to believe it makes a difference.
+It does one thing, but also seems to irritate certain pimples or just not do enough.
+I get mixed feelings as this exfoliator makes me feel dependent on it in the sense that I want to believe it makes a difference.
 Which it does in skin texture.
 And I don’t like that feeling.
 I do like it more than doing manual exfoliation, but using this makes you more sensitive to the sun.
 Which leads to a sunscreen must.
-While you do get the best results by using it every day, and probably twice daily, I would rather opt for an exfoliating treatment that you use 1-2 weekly.
-Because, in the end it’s another layer of product, and my skin is the most happy when I keep it as simple as possible.
-No Korean 8-step on my face.
+While the best results can be obtained by using it every day, and probably twice daily, personally, I would prefer a gentle exfoliating treatment that I can use at least once or twice weekly.
+Eventually, I might need to look into products that are similar to a fruit enzyme mask, which is free from chemical irritants and that nourishes my skin as well.
+Because, in the end, it’s another layer of product, and my skin is the happiest when I keep it as simple as possible.
+No Korean 8-step on my face!